 When you integrate your retirement and payroll platforms, employees don’t have to second-guess whether their 401(k) contributions are coming through.
 Their elections seamlessly feed into payroll (and vice versa) without the intervention of an HR or payroll administrator.
 When an employee wants to update their contributions moving forward, that change is reflected ahead of the next pay cycle.

-By securely bringing together all of tools we need under one login, single-sign-on (SSO) software make our lives easier and our work days more productive.
+By securely bringing together all of the tools we need under one login, single-sign-on (SSO) software make our lives easier and our work days more productive.
 When you integrate an SSO solution with your HRIS, however, those benefits go further.
 As employees go through onboarding, they’re automatically enrolled in the systems they need to access.
 That means less time spent creating accounts or memorizing passwords, and a more positive employee experience overall.

 For HR and IT teams, there’s an additional incentive for integrating the two: data security.
 A recent study found that 70 percent of companies overlook a system or login when offboarding employees.
 Leave nothing to doubt—when your SSO solution and HRIS are in sync, employees transitioning into new roles or leaving the company will automatically have their access privileges updated or removed.